richardturnnidge/binview/README.md

 For example:

-`binview samplefile.mod` will use a default of 8 columns and show hexadecimal.
+`binview samplefile.mod` will use a default of 8 columns and show hexadecimal as default.

-`binview samplefile.mod 4` will use 4 columns and show hexadecimal.
+`binview samplefile.mod 4` will use 4 columns and show hexadecimal as default.

 `binview samplefile.mod 4 d` will use 4 columns and show decimal.